KalpaD98/sign-login-with-google/docs/MAKEFILE.md

 ## Support

-For issues or questions:
-1. Run `make status` to check system state
-2. Run `make check-deps` to verify dependencies
+Run `make status` to check system state or `make check-deps` to verify dependencies.
+See [QUICKSTART.md](QUICKSTART.md) for troubleshooting.
-3. Check the relevant documentation
-4. Open an issue on GitHub